MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/installation-configuration/production/pure-application/index.md

         * `https://{MFP Server VM Public IP}:9443/mfpconsole`
     * Log in to the Console with admin user and password specified in step 3 or step 9.

-    If the console does not display the {{ site.data.keys.product_adj }} runtimes, restart the IBM {{ site.data.keys.product }} runtime node from the WebSphere Application Server administrative console.
-For instructions about restarting the runtime node from the administrative console, see [Restarting the IBM {{ site.data.keys.product }} runtime from the WebSphere Application Server administrative console](#restarting-the-ibm-mobilefirst-platform-runtime-from-the-websphere-application-server-administrative-console).
+    If the console does not display the {{ site.data.keys.product }} runtimes, restart the {{ site.data.keys.product }} runtime node from the WebSphere Application Server administrative console.
+For instructions about restarting the runtime node from the administrative console, see [Restarting the {{ site.data.keys. product}} runtime from the WebSphere Application Server administrative console](#restarting-the-mobilefirst-foundation-runtime-from-the-websphere-application-server-administrative-console).

-### {{ site.data.keys.product_adj }} runtime synchronization limitation with WebSphere Application Server Network Deployment
+### {{ site.data.keys.product }} runtime synchronization limitation with WebSphere Application Server Network Deployment
-If you deploy a PureApplication  pattern based on the **{{ site.data.keys.product }} (WAS ND)** template and run the System Monitoring for WebSphere  Application Server shared service, the {{ site.data.keys.product_adj }} runtime environment might fail to start correctly, when you deploy the pattern.
+If you deploy a PureApplication  pattern based on the {{ site.data.keys.product }} (WAS ND) template and run the System Monitoring for WebSphere  Application Server shared service, the {{ site.data.keys.product }} runtime environment might fail to start correctly, when you deploy the pattern.

-A PureApplication virtual system pattern based on the **{{ site.data.keys.product }} (WAS ND)** template deploys the {{ site.data.keys.product_adj }} administration service and the {{ site.data.keys.product }} runtime into different WebSphere Application Server Network Deployment clusters.
-For the IBM {{ site.data.keys.product }} runtime to work correctly, it must be started after the {{ site.data.keys.product_adj }} administration service.
-If the IBM {{ site.data.keys.product }} runtime starts first, the runtime service fails to detect the {{ site.data.keys.product_adj }} administration service, which causes errors in the runtime service.
+A PureApplication virtual system pattern based on the {{ site.data.keys.product }} (WAS ND) template deploys the {{ site.data.keys.product_adj }} administration service and the {{ site.data.keys.product }} runtime into different WebSphere Application Server Network Deployment clusters.
+For the {{ site.data.keys.product }} runtime to work correctly, it must be started after the {{ site.data.keys.product_adj }} administration service.
+If the {{ site.data.keys.product }} runtime starts first, the runtime service fails to detect the {{ site.data.keys.product_adj }} administration service, which causes errors in the runtime service.

 When the deployment of a PureApplication pattern is almost complete, the System Monitoring for WebSphere Application Server shared service restarts all of the WebSphere Application Server nodes that are deployed from the pattern.
-The nodes restart in a random order, so the nodes that contain the IBM {{ site.data.keys.product }} runtime might be restarted before the nodes that contain the {{ site.data.keys.product_adj }} administration service.
+The nodes restart in a random order, so the nodes that contain the {{ site.data.keys.product }} runtime might be restarted before the nodes that contain the {{ site.data.keys.product_adj }} administration service.

 You must stop the System Monitoring for WebSphere Application Server shared service before you deploy the pattern.
-If you cannot stop the shared service, you might need to restart the IBM {{ site.data.keys.product }} runtime from the WebSphere Application Server administrative console to fix the problem.
+If you cannot stop the shared service, you might need to restart the {{ site.data.keys.product }} runtime from the WebSphere Application Server administrative console to fix the problem.

-### Restarting the IBM {{ site.data.keys.product }} runtime from the WebSphere Application Server administrative console
+	### Restarting the {{ site.data.keys.product }} runtime from the WebSphere Application Server administrative console
-If your {{ site.data.keys.mf_console }} is empty after you deploy a PureApplication  System pattern based on the {{ site.data.keys.product }} (WAS ND) template, you might need to restart the IBM {{ site.data.keys.product_adj }} runtime from the WebSphere  Application Server administrative console.
+If your {{ site.data.keys.mf_console }} is empty after you deploy a PureApplication  System pattern based on the {{ site.data.keys.product }} (WAS ND) template, you might need to restart the IBM {{ site.data.keys.product }} runtime from the WebSphere  Application Server administrative console.

-This procedure applies only when you are deploying PureApplication virtual system patterns based on the **{{ site.data.keys.product }} (WAS ND)** template when you are running the System Monitoring for WebSphere Application Server shared service.
+This procedure applies only when you are deploying PureApplication virtual system patterns based on the {{ site.data.keys.product }} (WAS ND) template when you are running the System Monitoring for WebSphere Application Server shared service.
 If you do not use this shared service or are deploying a pattern based on a different template, this procedure does not apply to you.

 You must deploy your pattern before you do this procedure.

-To work correctly, the {{ site.data.keys.product_adj }} administration service nodes must be started before the IBM {{ site.data.keys.product }} runtime nodes.
+To work correctly, the {{ site.data.keys.product_adj }} administration service nodes must be started before the {{ site.data.keys.product }} runtime nodes.
 If the System Monitoring for WebSphere Application Server shared service is running when you deploy a pattern, the shared service restarts all of the WebSphere Application Server nodes that are deployed from the pattern.
-The nodes restart in a random order, which means that the IBM {{ site.data.keys.product }} runtime nodes might be started before the {{ site.data.keys.product_adj }} administration service nodes.
+The nodes restart in a random order, which means that the {{ site.data.keys.product }} runtime nodes might be started before the {{ site.data.keys.product_adj }} administration service nodes.

 1. Confirm that the System Monitoring for WebSphere Application Server shared service is deployed and running:
     * In the PureApplication System dashboard, click Patterns and then under Pattern Instances, click Shared Services.